Transportation Satisfaction Index (Council Key Result Indicator #11)

 The Transportation Satisfaction Index is based on eight performance measures specifically focused on resident satisfaction.
 The 2017 index score of 100 is a weighted cumulative score based on the Q4-17 scores of the associated measures.
-The 2018 index score is 96.76, representing a fall of 3.24 points.
+The 2018 index score was 96.76, representing a fall of 3.24 points.
 In 2019, the total score rose slightly to 97.05.
-Resident satisfaction with the ease of pedestrian and bicycle travel rose from the previous year, as well as satisfaction with the maintenance of City streets, and ease of north/south and east/west travel.
-The index was also impacted by a slight satisfaction increase in snow removal on major City streets, but it did not offset the decline from the other associated measures.
+Resident satisfaction with the ease of pedestrian and bicycle travel rose from the previous year, as well as satisfaction with the maintenance of City streets and the City's efforts towards snow removal.
+The overall index is about 2.95 below the target index score due to a small decline in annual satisfaction with the ease of east/west and north/south travel.

 Meeting Target | Close to Target | Off Target